 Making ethanol from cellulosic feedstocks—such as grass, wood, crop residues, or old newspapers—is more challenging than using starch or sugars.
 These materials must first be broken down into their component sugars for subsequent fermentation to ethanol in a process called biochemical conversion.
 Cellulosic feedstocks also can be converted into ethanol using heat and chemicals in a process called thermochemical conversion.

 Ethanol works well in internal combustion engines.
 In fact, Henry Ford and other early automakers thought ethanol would be the world's primary fuel before gasoline became so readily available.
-A gallon of pure ethanol (E100) contains 34% less energy than a gallon of gasoline.
+However, a gallon of pure ethanol contains about 30% less energy than a gallon of gasoline.

 Ethanol is a high-octane fuel.
 Octane helps prevent engine knocking and is extremely important in engines designed to operate at a higher compression ratio, so they generate more power.
-These engines tend to be found in high-performance vehicles.
-Low-level blends of ethanol, such as E10 (10% ethanol, 90% gasoline), generally have a higher octane rating than unleaded gasoline.
-Low-octane gasoline can be blended with 10% ethanol to attain the standard 87 octane requirement.
+More than 95% of the gasoline in the United States contains up to 10% ethanol to boost octane.

 Ethanol is blended with gasoline in various amounts for use in vehicles.
 Low-level blends, up to E10 (10% ethanol, 90% gasoline), are classified as "substantially similar" to gasoline by the U.S. Environmental Protection Agency, meaning they can be used legally in any gasoline-powered vehicle.

-E85 (85% ethanol, 15% gasoline) can be used in flexible fuel vehicles, which are designed to tolerate the fuel's high ethanol content.
-E85 cannot be used legally in standard gasoline-powered vehicles.
+E85 (a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season) can be used in flexible fuel vehicles, which are designed to tolerate the fuel's high ethanol content.
+E85 cannot be used legally in conventional gasoline-powered vehicles.

 Other than lower gas mileage, motorists will see little difference when using E85 versus gasoline.
-E85 has about 27% less energy per gallon than gasoline.
-However, E85 is typically priced lower than gasoline, so that cost per mile is comparable.
+E85 has about 30% less energy per gallon than gasoline.
+However, E85 is sometimes priced lower than gasoline, so that cost per mile can be comparable.

-Visit the Alternative Fuels and Advanced Vehicles Data Center to learn more about ethanol.
+Visit the Alternative Fuels Data Center to learn more about ethanol.